AspireAssist: A Low Risk Path to Weight LossOctober 26, 2016

 With AspireAssist, patients control the rapidity of their weight loss.
 No special diet is required but success requires patients to make gradual lifestyle changes and alter they way they eat food.

 Many patients in the United States continue to struggle with obesity.
 For many patients, their insurance does not cover weight loss surgery.
 For other patients, the risks of surgery prevent them from taking that route.
 AspireAssist is a reversible, non-surgical, low-risk procedure that can help patients lose weight and maintain that weight loss long term.

 Dr. Shawn Garber and the team at New York Bariatric Group are the first to have placed the first AspireAssist device in the United States since FDA approval.
 Their team is sought out to train other weight loss surgeons around the country, and to help develop new methods and bariatric surgery options, such as the AspireAssist.

 ABOUT THE AUTHORDr.
 John Angstadt is a board certified and fellowship trained surgeon with vast experience in general surgery, transplant surgery, as well as minimally invasive and bariatric surgery He founded and developed the only bariatric surgery program in South Georgia.
-Not only does Dr. Angstadt have expertise in various weight loss surgeries and procedures, he is also the director of the comprehensive and multidisciplinary medical weight loss program at the New York Bariatric Group.
+Dr. Angstadt has expertise in various weight loss surgeries and is also the director of the comprehensive and multidisciplinary medical weight loss program at New York Bariatric Group.